Euclideon/vaultclient/docs/TranslationGuide.md

 - `scenePOILabelSizeLarge`: text on the drop down to select the larger than default text size
 - `scenePOILabelImageType`: Label for POI image type shown in the scene explorer
 - `scenePOILabelImageTypeStandard`: One of the POI image types as shown in the scene explorer
-- `scenePOILabelImageTypePanoramic`: One of the POI image types as shown in the scene explorer
+- `scenePOILabelImageTypePanorama`: One of the POI image types as shown in the scene explorer
 - `scenePOILabelImageTypePhotosphere`: One of the POI image types as shown in the scene explorer
 - `scenePOILineSettings`: The header for the expansion for the other line settings
 - `scenePOILineShowLength` Label on the checkbox for when the user wants the length displayed on the label in the scene